 click details

 Step 4: You can click details behind each file category to see the detailed information if there are any files.
-For instance, here are the details of “in use” or valid program entries.
+For instance, here is the details of “in use” or valid program entries.

 valid program details